jhagon/sample_tracker/DEVEL.markdown

 end
 ```

-Then did a @rake middleware@ to check that PDFKit was installed
+Then did a `rake middleware` to check that PDFKit was installed
 correctly.
-Now, appending @.pdf@ to a URL will render a PDF version
+Now, appending `.pdf` to a URL will render a PDF version
 of that page.
 Unfortunately you can really only check this in production
 mode because WEBrick is single-threaded (and still just displays the HTML).
 You can test that the URL is accepted by the server however, even if it